THE MURROW MENTOR PROGRAM

-The Edward R. Murrow College of Communication alumni offer a wonderful mentoring opportunity for those HIGHLY motivated students looking for work upon graduation.
-This program is intended to leverage the talent, experience, knowledge and professional networks of alumni volunteers to coach Murrow juniors and seniors who have demonstrated the discipline and perseverance required to secure a good entry-level job in communication.
+The Edward R. Murrow College of Communication alumni offer a wonderful mentoring opportunity for those HIGHLY motivated students looking for work in the communication industry upon graduation.
+This program is intended to leverage the talent, experience, knowledge and professional networks of alumni and other professional volunteers to coach Murrow juniors and seniors who have demonstrated the discipline and perseverance required to secure a good entry-level job in communication.

 The Murrow Mentors are volunteers (and not necessarily Murrow alumni) who offer their time and expertise to help Murrow juniors and seniors prepare to pursue good jobs in communication.
 Participating students are selected and matched to a mentor aligned with their area of specialty and, when possible, who reside in the geographical region desired by the student.

 Each mentor has committed to at least eight one hour meetings, conducted by phone or Skype, with their assigned student.
 The first meeting will occur in November with meetings scheduled through June.
 The eight meetings are the minimum and mentors and students are encouraged to meet more frequently if their schedules allow.

 With just eight meetings time is limited and mentors and students must make efficient use of their monthly meetings and commit to achieving specific meeting milestones

 - November/December – Student identifies a specific career objective and commits to developing resume tailored to stated objective and to bring resume to the second meeting for mentor review.